-The PVCC department of public safety and campus police maintains a daily crime log for the most recent 60 day period.
+The PVCC Department of Public Safety and Campus Police maintains a daily crime log for the most recent 60 day period.
 The log is available for public inspection during normal business hours (8:00 a.m. - 5:00 p.m., Monday-Friday).
 Log entries older than 60 days can be obtained by request within two business days.
-The log is available by email request also through security@pvcc.edu.
+The log is available by email request to security@pvcc.edu.